-If there is concern about misuse of internet access, designate HumanaMilitary.com and infocenter.humana-military.com/provider/service/ Account/Login as trusted sites.
-A trusted site is a website
+If there is concern about misuse of internet access, designate HumanaMilitary.com and infocenter.humana-military.com/provider/service/

-Account/Login as trasted sites.
-A trasted site is a website that is trusted not to damage a computer.
+Account/Login as trusted sites.
+A trusted site is a website that is trusted not to damage a computer.
 If the security level of the Internet Explorer browser is high, access to a specific website may not be allowed.
 To access the website, add the URL to a trusted sites list or change the security level to medium or lower.
 When using a high security level, add the web application URLs to the trusted sites list.